Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning: Simulation

-This subsection gives detailed steps to generate two-phase multistage complex survey data.
-Our process is inspired by the simulation design in \citet{liu2023inference}.
+This subsection gives detailed steps to generate the two-phase multistage complex survey data.

-\begin{enumerate} \item Population: We first generate finite population $\mathcal{P}$ with 4 strata ($H=1,2,3,4$), each of which has $N_h = 25, 20, 15, 10$ clusters respectively.
-The number of individuals in each cluster, $N_{hj}$, follows an exponential distribution truncated between 100 and 300, with expected values as 200.
-This leads to a population of size $N=12,931$.
-For each individual in the population, we generate data for continuous variables $x_{l_1}$, $l_1=1,\dots, L_1$, and binary variables $z_{l_2}$, $l_2 = 1, \dots, L_2$.
-The continuous variables $x_{l_1}$ follows a standard normal distribution $N(0,1)$.
-For each binary variable, $Pr(z_{l_2}=1)$ follows a uniform distribution $U\left(0.4,0.6\right)$.
+\begin{enumerate}[label=\arabic*.] \item Population: We first generate the finite population $\mathcal{P}$ with $4$ strata ($H=4$), each of which has $N_h = 25, 20, 15, 10$ clusters respectively.
+The number of individuals in each cluster $j=1,\dots,N_h$, denoted as $N_{hj}$, follows an exponential distribution truncated between $100$ and $300$, with an expected value of $200$.
+The overall population size is $N \approx 13,000$.
+This dataset serves as the finite population data across all simulation replicates.
+For each individual in the population, we generate both continuous and binary variables.
+We refer to the $l_1$-th continuous variable as $x_{l_1}$, $l_1=1,\dots, L_1$, and the $l_2$-th binary variable as $z_{l_2}$, $l_2 = 1, \dots, L_2$, where $L_1$ and $L_2$ are the numbers of continuous and binary variables, respectively.
+The continuous variable $x_{l_1}$ follows a standard normal distribution $N(0,1)$.
+Binary variables $z_{l_2}$ follow a Bernoulli distribution with $Pr(z_{l_2}=1)$ generated from a uniform distribution $U\left(0.4,0.6\right)$.

-\item Outcome model: We consider a continuous outcome variable for the $i$th subject in the $j$th cluster of the $h$th stratum by specifying the true outcome model as
+\item Outcome model: We specify the true outcome model for the $i$-th subject in the $j$-th cluster of the $h$-th stratum as

 where $q_{hj}$ is the cluster random intercept which follows a normal distribution $N(0, 1)$.
 The true population mean of the outcome is $Q(y)=3$.